Have you ever thought about why the same ads repeatedly appear as you’re flipping through the channels on TV?

 Do you want to know how outbound marketing works?
 Drum rolls, please!

-If that sounds fair, keep reading, and if it doesn’t, keep reading all the same because this is precisely how it works.
+If that sounds fair, keep reading; if it doesn’t, keep reading all the same because this is precisely how it works.

-Once you see the first ad, it’s unreasonable to expect that you will be interested in purchasing the paint immediately.
-Right now, you’re too focused on the cricket match, so you save the memory for later.
+Once you see the first ad, expecting you will be interested in purchasing the paint immediately is unreasonable.
+You’re too focused on the cricket match, so you save the memory for later.

-Then, a couple of weeks on from that day, you spot a billboard while driving to the supermarket, promoting the same house paint.
-You think about checking it out, but it’s nearing the end of the month, so you’re running short on cash.
+Then, a couple of weeks from that day, you spot a billboard while driving to the supermarket promoting the same house paint.
+You think about checking it out, but it’s nearing the end of the month, so you’re running short of cash.
 Maybe later, and that’s that, or so you would think.

 Because once the salary is credited, you receive an email containing a discount coupon for the paint you were thinking of buying.
-There’s no reason not to purchase it and give the house a makeover.
+No reason not to purchase it and give the house a makeover.

-As a result, something that wasn’t even a priority keeps popping up time and again through online and offline means, gradually shifting your thoughts toward it.
-This technique may take time but certainly gets the job done.
+As a result, something that wasn’t even a priority keeps popping up repeatedly through online and offline means, gradually shifting your thoughts toward it.
+These advertising methods may take time, but it certainly gets the job done.

 C. Advantages Of Outbound Marketing